finale-lua/luaosutils/README.md

 2.3.1

 - Added optional custom error handler for when `luaosutils` is embedded.
+(Not built.)

 2.3.0